 The A50 Ascent Trainer features Exact Force induction brake technology (not found on the A30 model) which makes resistance changes seamless and smooth.
 You can choose from 30 different levels, which really opens up your workout options.

 Speaking of options, unique to the Matrix lineup is the ability to choose your own console based on your needs.
 You have the base XR, an 8.5" LCD display showing your workout metrics on a clear blue screen.
 Stepping up you have the XER, a 10" touch screen with Bluetooth technology and various apps.
-The top choice is the XIR, a 16" HD touch screen, with expanded Bluetooth capability.
+Then there is the the XIR, a 16" HD touch screen, with expanded Bluetooth capability.
+At the top of the line is an XUR 22" premium console.

-The XER console comes with all of those features plus 5 additional workouts, Bluetooth, speakers, apps, USB port, Virtual Active videos on the unit itself and a Polar wireless chest strap included.
+The XER console comes with all of those features plus 7 additional workouts, Bluetooth, speakers, apps, USB port and a Polar wireless chest strap included.

-The XIR console adds 6 additional workouts and enhanced speakers on top of its larger HD display.
+The XIR and XUR consoles add 8 additional workouts and enhanced speakers on top of their larger HD display.

 Regardless of which A50 Ascent Trainer console you choose, you are getting a rock-solid machine with the latest technology and a smooth, natural motion that you won't find anywhere else.